andyp1xe1/lfa_labs/lab2/README.md

 	return NewDFA(qPrime, n.Sigma, deltaPrime, q0.toState(), fPrime)
 }
 ```
+Speaking of conversion, managing the queue of unprocessed state sets was another chalange.
+I wrote an nfaQueue type that kept track of which sets had already been processed.
+Without it, the algorithm would end up reprocessing states, which would be both incorrect and inefficient.
+The queue had a couple of simple methods: enqueue() to add new sets, dequeue() to process them, and wasProcessed() to check if a set had already been seen.

 The queue here is a queue that keeps track if elements have been queued/ "processed" before.